sparky8512/Manga-Downloader-Plus/README.md

 - `manga4life.com`
 - `webtoons.com`
 - `mangatown.com` (works for some titles, not others)

-The following websites still appear to be running, but support by this extension is currently broken:

-- `mangakomi.com` / `mangakomi.io`
-- `manhuaplus.com`
-- `manhuaus.com`
 - `readhaikyuu.com`
 - `readsnk.com` (Shingeki no Kyojin)
 - `readbleachmanga.com`